What is burnout?

 - reduced performance.

 Because the symptoms are similar, some people may be diagnosed with burnout although they really have depression.
-So people should be very careful not to (self-) diagnose burnout too quickly.
-This could lead to unsuitable treatment.
-For instance, someone with depression might be advised to take a longer vacation or time off work.
+So it's important to not (self-) diagnose burnout too quickly.
+Doing so could lead to the wrong treatment: For instance, advising someone with depression to take a long vacation or time off work.
 People who are “only” exhausted because of work can recover if they follow that advice.
 But if people with depression do so it might actually make things worse because the kind of help they need is very different, such as psychological treatment or medication.

 Some characteristics of burnout are very specific, though.
 For instance, in burnout most of the problems are work-related.
 In depression, negative thoughts and feelings aren’t only about work, but about all areas of life.
 Other typical symptoms of depression include